o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 toc: true
 ---

 We learned in the previous tutorial that when a prefab is open in [Prefab Edit Mode](/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics#edit-a-prefab), changes to its content are automatically propagated to all instances linked to that prefab.
 Sometimes though, it is useful to alter a prefab instance on its own without affecting the other instances.
-For example, a level may have multiple instances of the same car prefab, but each car can be a different color.
+For example, a level may have multiple instances of the same Car prefab, but each car can be a different color.

 The editor provides an **Override UX** mode that allows the content of prefab instances under the prefab that's open for editing to be exposed.

-In the below image, the Level is in Prefab Edit mode while the content of the Car prefab instances is expanded and accessible for editing:
+In the below image, the Level is in Prefab Edit Mode while the content of the Car prefab instances is expanded and accessible for editing:

 ![Level in Prefab Edit Mode in Entity Outliner.](/images/learning-guide/tutorials/entities-and-prefabs/level-prefab-edit.png)

 Now when a change is made to a Car prefab instance, it will be registered as an override and isolated to that single instance.
 The level itself is responsible for storing the override information of its nested prefabs.

 {{< note >}}
-A level is actually a prefab, and automatically enters Prefab Edit mode when it is opened.
+A level is actually a prefab, and automatically enters Prefab Edit Mode when it is opened.
 This is indicated by the blue capsule around the level in the Entity Outliner.
 {{< /note >}}

 {{< note >}}
 Overrides are not limited to the level.
-In fact, any prefab that is open for editing in Prefab Edit mode is responsible for storing the overrides made to its nested prefabs.
+In fact, any prefab that is open for editing in Prefab Edit Mode is responsible for storing the overrides made to its nested prefabs.
 {{< /note >}}

-## Enable Override UX mode
+## Enable Override UX Mode

 To enable **Override UX** mode, create a settings registry file called `editorpreferences.setreg` with the following contents: